- General Scholarship Eligibility

 Award amount: Varies, two to four given annually

-Who can apply: Those who will be college freshmen in Fall 2013.
-Students must have been enrolled in a 4-H rabbit or cavy project for at least three years and have financial need.
+Who can apply: Those who will be college freshmen in the Fall 2015.
+Students must have been enrolled in a 4-H rabbit or cavy project for at least three years.

 The Michigan 4-H Foundation offers scholarships to attend Michigan State University.
 There is no separate application process for these awards scholarships – recipients are selected from the MSU 4-H Youth Development Scholarship applicant pool.